BEAST: Efficient Tokenization of B-Splines Encoded Action Sequences for Imitation Learning: B-Spline Encoded Action Sequence Tokenizer

 \textbf{Discrete Tokens.} We first evaluate \acrshort{method} in a simplified setting with a decode-only transformer (see Figure \ref{fig:decoder_frame}) with CLIP \cite{radford2021learning} for language encoding and Film-conditioned ResNet-18 \cite{he2016deep, perez2018film} as image encoder.
 Film-ResNets are used in many prior works given their high efficiency and strong performance \cite{bharadhwaj2023roboagent, reuss2025efficient, rt12022arxiv} The proprioceptive state of robot is projected to the embedding dimension with a two-layer MLP.
 We employ parallel decoding with bi-directional attention to accelerate the inference.
 To further demonstrate the scalability of \acrshort{method} with large-pretrained models, we combine \acrshort{method} with Florence-2, a small, pretrained \acrshort{vlm} with Encoder-Decoder architecture (0.77B parameters).
 Following the previous works on autoregressive \acrshortpl{vla} \cite{kim2024openvla, pertsch2025fast}, we overwrite the least used $256$ tokens in the VLM vocabulary as our action tokens.
 We also employ a parallel decoding technique for the Florence variant, which significantly improves the throughput and reduces the latency for action generation.
 We provide an in-depth overview in \autoref{fig:encoder_frame}.

 \textbf{Continuous Tokens.} We also explore the performance of combining \acrshort{method} with ACT \cite{zhao2023learning}.
 ACT uses a conditional VAE (CVAE) with a Transformer Encoder-Decoder to predict a sequence of actions.
-We predict $N$ \acrshort{method} continuous tokens, where each token has the dimension of $D$, instead of action sequences, this design choice keeps the temporal order inherent in the trajectory segments.
-Using the \acrshort{method} tokenization, we reduce the length of predicted token sequence by $6.67$ times (from 100 to 15) without sacrificing the task performance.
+We predict $N$ \acrshort{method} continuous tokens (normalized \acrshort{bsp} control points without quantization), where each token has the dimension of $D$, instead of action sequences, this design choice keeps the temporal order inherent in the trajectory segments.
+Using \acrshort{method}, we reduce the length of predicted token sequence by $6.67$ times (from 100 to 15) without sacrificing the task performance.
 In addition, our method enables smooth trajectories without requiring temporal aggregation.